-On February 27th, 2013, New Jersey Gov. Chris Christie signed a bill that authorized the operation of regulated online casinos in the state.
+On Feb.
+27, 2013, former New Jersey Gov. Chris Christie signed a bill that authorized the operation of regulated online casinos in the state.

 Only land-based casinos in Atlantic City – along with their licensed partners – are eligible to offer legal, regulated online casino and poker in New Jersey.
 The list of approved casinos (found above) is a relatively brief one, numbering just under a dozen.

 Other online casinos may advertise themselves as legal, but they’re frankly not being honest with customers.
 The only legal online casinos operating in New Jersey are those licensed and approved by the New Jersey Division of Gaming Enforcement.

 What are the key distinctions between legal online casinos and illegal ones?